 A Slippery Subject

-Mike O’Brien; Brooks, KY: I have a question on oiling systems regarding high pressure versus high volume.
-Assuming the oil pump is working fine and pumping to capacity, does your engine actually see any increase in oil flow if its internal passageways are not capable of passing any more oil?
-It would seem that a high-volume pump would push the relief valve off its seat and bypass the oil.
-On the other hand, it would seem that a high-pressure pump would flow more oil because the relief valve would stay shut longer and the increased pressure would push more oil through the constricted passageways.
+Mike O’Brien; Brooks, KY: I have a question on oiling systems regarding the difference between a high pressure oil pump and a high volume oil pump.
+Assuming the oil pump is working fine and pumping to capacity, does your engine actually see any increase in oil flow from a high pressure oil pump or high volume oil pump if its internal passageways are not capable of passing any more oil?
+It would seem that a high volume oil pump would push the relief valve off its seat and bypass the oil.
+On the other hand, it would seem that a high pressure oil pump would flow more oil because the relief valve would stay shut longer and the increased pressure would push more oil through the constricted passageways.
 Even if the engine is turning a high rpm, only the oil passing the internal passageways would arrive.
-I think the only time an engine might benefit from a high-flow pump would be if the OEM pump were providing insufficient oil to begin with.
+I think the only time an engine might benefit from a high flow oil pump would be if the OEM pump were providing insufficient oil to begin with.
 What say ye?

 Jeff Smith: The great thing about car crafters is their insatiable appetite for information.
 While this might seem like an obscure question, it’s actually relevant to all street engines.
 The easiest way to think about moving fluid is understanding that pressure and volume are inversely proportional.
 That means if you wish to move a greater volume of oil, pressure will be reduced.
 If pressure increases, volume will be reduced.
 The classic example of this is a garden hose filling your Saturday morning car-wash bucket.
 With an open garden hose, you get high volume at low pressure.
 Place your thumb over the end of the hose, and the pressure inside the hose increases.
 The water squirts over a greater distance, but the volume is reduced since it will now fill your bucket more slowly.

-The simplest way to create a higher-pressure pump is to merely increase the spring pressure required to open the relief valve.
+The simplest way to create a higher pressure oil pump is to merely increase the spring pressure required to open the relief valve.
 This can be accomplished by either adding higher-rate spring or shimming the existing spring.
 To move a greater volume of oil requires taller pump gears.
 For example, Melling’s stock-volume, small-block Chevy oil pump uses a pair of spur gears that are 1.20 inches tall.
 A high- volume Melling pump increases the height of these gears to 1.50 inches.
 These 25-percent-taller gears can move a greater volume of oil.
-Of course, there is also the potential to build a high- volume/high-pressure pump that combines the attributes of both styles.
+Of course, there is also the potential to build a high- volume / high pressure oil pump that combines the attributes of both styles.

 To put this in perspective, I called Jon Kaase Racing Engines (JKRE) and asked them what those 800-plus-cubic-inch Pro Stock engines run for idle oil pressure.
 JKRE’s Cliff Moore told me idle oil pressure is often well below 10 psi, and on some of their engines the pressure is actually zero.
 Moore says, “We just put a piece of tape over the warning light.”
 The reason they are not concerned with this idle pressure is that they know the pump is circulating oil (much like the water hose filling the wash bucket), but there is no pressure indicated because the clearances are wide enough that they do not present a restriction.
 This is an extreme example, but it does illustrate the point.
 As an additional example, the engine in this month’s 406ci small-block buildup generated more than 70 psi of oil pressure at 6,000 rpm, and we think if we had spent the time to reduce the oil pressure to around 55 psi, we might have been able to increase power slightly.